-Indian Army inflicts heavy damage after Pakistan violates ceasefire at LoC
+Watch: Indian Army inflicts heavy damage after Pakistan violates ceasefire at LoC

 Srinagar, Apr 10: The Indian Army on Friday said it has inflicted a heavy damage on Pakistani army''s gun areas and terrorist launchpads after unprovoked ceasefire violation by the "enemy side" in two areas along the Line of Control in Jammu and Kashmir.